It was a game of few chances and many substitutions as the Premier League sides settled for a share of the spoils in Baltimore.

 The break saw both coaches make a raft of substitutions, with Bale succumbing to injury and making way for Andros Townsend while Brendan Rodgers rotated his team, introducing Raheem Sterling and Nathan Eccleston in attacking positions.

-It had an immediate effect and the pace of the new forward-line gave William Gallas and Younes Kaboul something else to worry about.
-But it was Martin Skrtel who recognised an opportunity, striding out of defence before shooting from 20 yards, drawing the save from Friedel.
+It had an immediate effect and the pace of the new forward line gave William Gallas and Younes Kaboul something else to worry about.
+But it was Martin Skrtel who recognized an opportunity, striding out of defence before shooting from 20 yards, drawing the save from Friedel.

-By the hour mark, the substitute benches were utilised again, as Rodgers handed Fabio Borini his debut as well as welcoming Lucas Leiva into midfield.
+By the hour mark, the substitute benches were utilized again, as Rodgers handed Fabio Borini his debut as well as welcoming Lucas Leiva into midfield.

-For Spurs, Tom Huddlestone entered the field and made an immediate impact, caressing a 30 yard pass over the top of the Liverpool defence for the galloping Gallas, but he was foiled by Peter Gulacsi.
+For Spurs, Tom Huddlestone entered the field and made an immediate impact, caressing a 30-yard pass over the top of the Liverpool defense for the galloping Gallas, but he was foiled by Peter Gulacsi.

 It was as close as Rodgers' team came to breaking the deadlock and would prove to be the last good chance of the game.

-The match marks the final game of Liverpool's US tour as they begin their Europa League campaign against FC Gomel of Belarus on Thursday.
-Tottenham conclude their tour with a match against New York Red Bulls early on Wednesday morning.
+The match marks the final game of Liverpool's U.S. tour as the club begins its Europa League campaign against FC Gomel of Belarus on Thursday.
+Tottenham concludes it tour with a match against New York Red Bulls early on Wednesday.